AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 When exporting and importing a package including a web form from an instance to another instance, the web form status on the new instance can vary according to several conditions.
 They are listed below.

-When a form has the **[!UICONTROL Pending]** status, at first load of the web form URL in a browser, the form is automatically published and gets the **[!UICONTROL Online]** status. <!--can you explain what is the first load of the web form URL? when does it happen?--> <!--MOVE this sentence to "Life cycle of a form" section-->

 >[!NOTE]
 >
->When you export a web form through a package, the form status is visible in the content of the resulting package. <!--how do you acess that?-->
+>When you export a web form through a package, the form status is visible in the content of the resulting package.
+>
+>Learn more on the different statuses of a web form in [this section](#life-cycle-of-a-form).

 * If the web form status was **Pending** or **Online** when exported from the first instance, the form gets the **Pending** status on the new instance, and becomes **Online** on first call of the web form URL. <!--whether is it an existing or new form? if existing, does the new Pending/Online version overwrites the existing version, Online or Being Edited?-->